 Funders want to see what companies are available in the Richmond region.

-The hiring process should be less of a transactional process and more of a relational one.
+The hiring process should be less of a transactional approach and more of a relational one.

-In the discovery phase, we have interviewed the startup players of Richmond region, including accelerators, founders, and talents to pick up their brain about what current startup ecosystem looks like, and what are the needs of the users.
-Also through the secondary research and the competitive audit of other innovation cities like Austin, Raleigh, the pattern emerged.
+In the discovery phase, we interviewed the startup players of the Richmond region, including accelerators, founders, and talents, to pick up their brains about what the current startup ecosystem looks like and the needs of the users.
+Through secondary research and the competitive audit of other innovation cities like Austin, Raleigh, the pattern emerged.
 "Richmond startup scene is lacking talent acquisition."

-After we defined a problem, we sketched out a few feature ideas and rough user flows for those features.
-Then narrowed down to three MVP flows we want to focus on.
+After we defined a problem, we sketched out a few feature ideas, and rough user flows for those features.
+We then narrowed it down to three critical flows we want to focus on.

-Rally has the potential to be a brand that is uniquely inherent to Richmond, VA and become a holistic experience that the innovation community rallies around.
-We've used blue and teal as primary color because as blue gives corporate, reliable feel for business, teal balances it out by giving fresh and innovative feel of startups.
+Rally can be a unique brand uniquely inherent to Richmond, VA, and become a holistic experience that the innovation community rallies around.
+We've used blue and teal as primary colors because blue gives a corporate, reliable feel for the business.
+Teal balances it out by providing a fresh and innovative sense of startups.

 We used Figma to collaborate and built a high-fidelity prototype for Rally.
-With this prototype, we conducted user testings with the potential users (founder and talents) and the shareholder to receive feedbacks and re-iterated several versions.
+We conducted user testings with the potential users (founder and talents) and the shareholder to receive feedback and re-iterated several versions with this prototype.

-Brand awareness is the big part of Rally's success, and we thought about physical deliverables that can help getting Rally out in the startup community.
-Richmond, Virginia is known for its food and craft beer scene, and a lot of founders and talents already spend their time in local coffeeshop or brewery for either working or networking.
-What if we make coasters and distribute them locally in order to introduce Rally brand non-intrusive way?
+Brand awareness is a big part of Rally's success, and we thought about physical deliverables that can help get Rally out in the startup community.
+Richmond, Virginia, is known for its food and craft beer scene, and a lot of founders and talents already spend their time in local coffeeshops or breweries for either working or networking.
+What if we make coasters and distribute them locally to introduce the Rally brand non-intrusive way?

-Also Rally RVA is powered by a local organization, Activation Capital.
-They do annual conference for startup community called DownRiver and UpRiver, and we thought a photo wall with step and repeat logos and t-shirts to distribute during the conference would be a good opportunity to introduce the brand as well.
+Also, Rally RVA is powered by a local organization, Activation Capital.
+They do an annual conference for the startup community called DownRiver and UpRiver.
+We thought a photo wall with step and repeat logos and t-shirts to distribute during the conference would be an excellent opportunity to introduce the brand.

-When we started researching the problems of the startup community in Richmond, we were overwhelmed by learning new business terms such as accelerator, incubator, and angel investors, and also by realizing we are tackling such a big problem in scale.
-After 8 weeks, I learned so much about the entrepreneurship world and enjoyed the process of finding the root problem, honing into it to generate more original and impactful concept.
+When we started researching the problems of the startup community in Richmond, we were overwhelmed by learning new business terms such as accelerator, incubator, and angel investors and by realizing we are tackling such a big problem.
+After eight weeks, I learned so much about the entrepreneurship world and enjoyed the process of finding the root problem, honing it to generate more original and impactful concepts.

-Even though the startup communities tend to only focus on big tech companies, we intentionally tried to design a platform so inclusive that every size and kinds of founders — from a main street to one with series-C funding — could be comfortable talking about their business.
-I thought that these kind of design intentions for inclusivity makes the project more challenging but it's much fruitful because I know the good impact it would make in the society.
+Even though the startup communities tend to only focus on big tech companies, we intentionally tried to design a platform so inclusive that every size and kind of founders — from a main street to one with series-C funding — could be comfortable talking about their business.
+I thought that this kind of design intention for inclusivity makes the project more challenging, but it's much fruitful because I know its good impact on society.

-This project started as a school project with a live client mainly to learn how to work with business goal and constraints, but they were impressed by our presentation and decided to continue developing this digital platform so that it could be utilized by the startup community in Richmond region.
-Our team worked on a complete design system that future designers and developers could reference in order to keep all pages and elements displayed in a consistent manner.
-A few of the design system guidelines and component library are shown below.
+This project started as a school project with a live client to learn how to work with business goals and constraints.
+Still, they were impressed by our presentation and decided to continue developing this digital platform so that the startup community in the Richmond region could utilize it.
+Our team worked on a complete design system that future designers and developers could reference to keep all pages and elements displayed consistently.
+A few of the design system guidelines and component libraries are shown below.
 We also revised our prototypes addressing the shareholder's feedback to be one step closer to the live platform.